Is it safe to visit North Korea?

 If you follow local laws, the chance of detainment is slim to none.
 Foreign newspapers would have you believe that there are two certainties to a visit to North Korea: a military parade and arbitrary detainment.
 These are widely-held misconceptions – detention is not arbitrary and military parades only occur during special occasions.

 Historically, most foreign nationals detained in North Korea have not been tourists, but instead businessmen, expatriates, and missionaries with dealings inside the country, or those that have attempted illegal entry.
-Kenneth Bae, for example, is a Christian missionary, Arturo Pierre Martinez crossed illegally from China, Hyeon Soo Lim is a Canadian pastor with years of humanitarian work in North Korea, and the two latest detainees, Kim Sang-Duk and Kim Hak-Song, are professors at the Pyongyang University of Science and Technology.
+Kenneth Bae, for example, is a Christian missionary, Arturo Pierre Martinez crossed illegally from China, Hyeon Soo Lim is a Canadian pastor with years of humanitarian work in North Korea, and Kim Sang-Duk and Kim Hak-Song were professors at the Pyongyang University of Science and Technology.

 Since the Korean War, only five Western tourists in total have ever been detained in North Korea and each of them in extraordinary circumstances.